datasylum/datasylum/datasylum-gameplay/social_structure.md

 |**Mana Logico**|64|8|
 |**Caesar Machina**|128|16|

+{% hint style="info" %}
-The important thing to note is that there can only be one Caesar Machina in the game.
-In the case there are two players that meet the requirements for Caeser Machina, the title is granted to the one who has a higher win rate.
+There can only be one **Caesar Machina* in the game.
+In the case there are two players that meet the requirements for *Caeser Machina*, the title is granted to the one who has a higher win rate.
+{% endhint %}